 - 12. When you are finished with your workout, the machine will slow down and the message "GOAL ATTAINED" will be displayed.
 You can cool down on the machine by continuing to step.
-The console timer will continue to count up from the selected time to the maximum time, and the intensity level will default to level 3.
-For example, if the time limit was set for 30 minutes and you worked out for 25 minutes, the cool down period would last for 5 minutes, or until you stepped off the machine.
-If no time limit is set, the console will count up to 99, return to 0, and start counting up again.
-Press [STOP] to end the cool down. - 13.
+The console timer will continue to count up from the selected time, and the intensity level will default to level 3.
+If there is a time limit set on the console, the timer will last only until the maximum time has been met.
+For example, if the time limit was set for 30 minutes and you worked out for 25 minutes, the cool down period would last for 5 minutes, or until you stepped off the machine. - 13.
 You can also cool down by getting off the machine walking or stretching for at least five minutes.
 Lift one foot slowly until the pedal arm contacts the upper stop.
 Place that foot on the floor.
 Repeat for the other foot.
 Do not let the pedals slam into the upper stops, since this may cause unnecessary wear and tear.